bsaiashish/Travelling-Salesman-Problem-Solved-by-Genetic-Algorithm/README.md

 # Travelling-Salesman-Problem-Solved-by-Genetic-Algorithm
-This project used Genetic Algorithm for solving with Processing Language and p5.js for Animation
+This project used Genetic Algorithm for solving TSP and usesProcessing Language and p5.js for animation